MrNihalT/BitBucketClone/README.md

 # HTML & CSS Clone Project

 ## Overview
-This project is a clone of [describe the original website or design, e.g., "a popular webpage or UI component"] created using HTML and CSS.
+This project is a clone of bitbucket created using HTML and CSS.
 The goal was to replicate the design and layout as closely as possible to improve web development skills and attention to detail.

 ## Features
 - Responsive design for different screen sizes.
 - Pixel-perfect layout matching the original design.
-- [Add any additional features, e.g., "Smooth animations" or "Interactive elements."]

 ## Technologies Used
 - **HTML5**: For the structure of the webpage.
 - **CSS3**: For styling and layout, including flexbox and grid.

 ## Deployment
 The project is deployed using **Bitbucket Pages**.
-You can view the live demo [here](add your Bitbucket Pages link).

 ## Purpose
 This project was undertaken to: